Kirkby on Bain Church of England

 We teach RE as a core part of our school curriculum in order to further develop our pupils’ religious literacy.
 We understand religious literacy to be:

-- Develop the ability to make reasoned and informed judgements about religious and moral issues, with reference to the beliefs, teachings, practices, sources of authority and ways of living associated with the principle religions represented in the UK;
+• Develop the ability to make reasoned and informed judgements about religious and moral issues, with reference to the beliefs, teachings, practices, sources of authority and ways of living associated with the principal religions represented in the UK;

 • Considering the ‘big questions’ raised by human experience and reflecting on how religious and other traditions respond to them;

-• Responding to such questions with reference to religious beliefs, teachings, practices, values and traditions, relating them to their own understanding and experience;
+• Responding to such questions with reference to religious and non-religious beliefs, teachings, practices, values and traditions, relating them to their own understanding and experience;

-• Reflecting on their own beliefs, values and experiences in light of their study of religious and other traditions.
+• Reflecting on their own beliefs, values and experiences in light of their study of religious and non-religious worldviews.

 What do the children say about RE?